 Deadheading is basically removing the spent flower heads.
 To get continual flowering throughout the season, deadheading needs to be constantly done.
 It prompts the plant to produce more flowers.
 Cut back just above the point where the flower stem joins a main stem.

-The more you cut dahlias, the more blooms you will have from your plant.
+The more you cut dahlias, the more your plant will bloom.
 Make sure you’re harvesting in the early morning, before the heat of the day.
 Place the cut flowers in a bucket of cool water as you are cutting from the garden.
 Remove all leaves from the stems and place the dahlias in a vase of water.
-Be sure to use floral preservative in the water.
+Be sure to use flower food in the water.

 WINTER CARE AND STORAGE